 KS4 – GCSE (Edexcel History)

 The GCSE course will have a focus on both the twentieth century world and British Medieval history.
-This will involve exploring the origins of the Cold War- including flashpoints such as the Cuba missile crisis.
-The students will then travel back in time to Tudor England and will assess the early reign of Elizabeth I- from 1558-1588- students will look at Elizabeth’s complicated relationship with Spain and her cousin- Mary Queen of Scots.
-Students will also be studying crime and punishment in the UK between 1000-present day; a huge 1000 study which allows students to really assess change over time.
-The final course will be a unit of the downfall of the first democracy in Germany; the Weimar Republic with an evaluation of Hitler’s rise to power in 1933.
-This course includes NO coursework and is all assessed via examination.
+We begin in Year 10 exploring the origins of the Cold War- including flashpoints such as the building of the Berlin Wall and the Cuban Missile Crisis.
+Our students then travel further back in time to Tudor England to assess the early reign of Elizabeth I, from 1558-1588.
+Students will look at Elizabeth’s problems she encounters as she begins her reign and throughout including her complicated relationship with Spain and her cousin, Mary Queen of Scots.
+Our next unit is a breath study of Crime and Punishment in the UK between 1000-present day.
+This study truly allows our students to assess change over time; looking at how the nature of crimes, trials and punishment transformed over a thousand-year period.
+The final unit of our GCSE course is Nazi Germany 1919-1945.
+Students will explore the downfall of the first democracy in Germany; the strengths and weaknesses of the Weimar Republic and, of course, Hitler’s rise to power in 1933.

 KS5 – A-Level (AQA History paper 1J and 2G)

 Our History A level offers an exciting range of material that allows students to reflect upon modern day and current developments and movements.
 Our A Level is comprised of three modules: The British Empire, Birth of the USA and Civil Rights in America.
 The ‘British Empire’ module is based around the growth and development of imperialism with a heavy focus on Africa and India and serves as our ‘breadth’ study.
 The module is assessed through the use and understanding of historical interpretations based upon this controversial and much debated piece of history, and through students’ analysis and evaluation of events.